dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 Of course, there is no actual connection between the two.
 But without needing to understanding the connection, a computer can identify seemingly uncorrelated variables which can be use to construct an approximate solution.
-The more data, the more accurately its construction of approximated solutions can be leveraged.
+The more data and the more proficient the training, the more accurately its construction of approximated solutions can be leveraged.

 What that common assumption fails to grasp is the similarity of mental labor to computation and the computational capacity of the human